History of the M1 Abrams: Russo-Ukrainian War (2023-present)

 In early February 2024, during the Battle of Avdiivka, M1A1 Abrams tanks of the 47th Mechanized Brigade were first seen in use.
 On 26 February 2024, in Berdychi, an M1A1 tank was lost after it was destroyed by Russian FPV loitering munitions; by April 2024, at least 5 Abrams tanks were lost, the rest being rotated away from the front line.
 In May 2024, a captured M1A1 tank was shown on display in Moscow.

 During the Kursk campaign, M1A1 Abrams tanks were again used by the 47th Brigade, where they were seen alongside M2 Bradley vehicles providing fire support.
-Several M1A1 tanks were abandoned and captured by Russian forces when Ukrainian forces retreated from Kursk.
+Several M1A1 tanks were abandoned and then captured by Russian forces when Ukrainian forces retreated from Kursk.

 Australia announced on 16 October 2024, that they would deliver 49 M1A1 AIM tanks to Ukraine which was completed by July 2025.

 Future

 During the 1980s and 1990s, the Block III main battle tank from the Armored Systems Modernization (ASM) program was expected to succeed the M1 Abrams family in the 1990s.
 The design has an unmanned turret with a 140 mm main gun, as well as improved protection.
 The end of the Cold War would ultimately end the program.
 The tracked M8 Armored Gun System was conceived as a possible supplement for the Abrams in U.S. service for low-intensity conflict in the early 1990s.
 Prototypes were made but the program was canceled.
 The 8-wheeled M1128 mobile gun system was designed to supplement the Abrams in U.S. service for low-intensity conflict.
 It has been introduced into service and, though mobile, it has proven to be quite vulnerable.

 The U.S. Army's Future Combat Systems' XM1202 Mounted Combat System was to replace the Abrams in U.S. service and was in late stages of development when funding for the program was cut from the DoD's budget.